+322. Practical Astronomy.-(Second Half-Year.)

-II.
-Practical Astronomy.-(Second Half-Year.)-Tu., Th., Sat., 10:45, or six hours' practical work in Observatory.
+Three times a week: Mo., We., Fr., at 10:45, or six hours' practical work in Observatory.
 (Three term hours.)
-Elective for those who have completed Mathematics I., II., III., Astr.
-I. and Phys.
-I. Text: Campbell's Practical Astronomy.
+Elective for those who have completed Mathematics 301, 302 and 305., Astronomy 321, and Physics 341.
+Text: Campbell's Practical Astronomy.

-Preliminary work with accessory instruments as: Micrometer, Level, Reading Microscope, etc. Theory of Astronomical Instruments, observations with Engineer's Transit, Sextant and Meridian Circle.
+Preliminary work with accessory instruments, such as: Micrometer, Level, Reading Microscope, etc. Theory of Astronomical Instruments, observations with Engineers' Transit, Sextant, and Meridian Circle.
 Determination of Time, Latitude, Longitude, Right Ascension and Declination of Stars by Differential Method.